Athens in 2 Days: A Complete Itinerary for First Timers (2026)

 Where to Stay in Athens

 Koukaki has gained popularity as one of Athens’ trendiest neighborhoods.
-It’s close to the Acropolis and boasts a relaxed, local atmosphere.
-Here, you’ll find a mix of traditional tavernas, designer shops, and hipster bars.
+It’s close to the Acropolis but generally feels a little calmer than the busier central areas and has a slightly more local atmosphere.
+You’ll find plenty of cafés, traditional tavernas, hipster bars, and smaller boutique-style accommodation here.
 The Acropolis Museum and the Herodion Theater are also nearby.

-Kolonaki is an upscale district below the slopes of Lycabettus Hill, often referred to as the “Beverly Hills of Athens.”
-It’s brimming with chic designer boutiques, upscale cafes, and fine dining establishments.
-If you’re seeking a luxurious stay, this neighborhood is for you.
+Kolonaki is one of the more upscale neighborhoods in Athens.
+It is located below the slopes of Lycabettus Hill and often referred to as the “Beverly Hills of Athens.”
+The area is known for chic designer boutiques, upscale cafes, fine dining establishments, and a more polished atmosphere.
+If you’re looking for a quieter stay with a slightly more luxurious feel, this neighborhood is for you.

 Athens' neighborhoods with Mount Lycabettus in the background